About

 Frederic_inside_a_sewer_pipe_clean_brick_wall_little_fog_warm_small

-Behind the acronym UDAM stands a new working group of the Joint Committee on Urban Drainage, whose goal is to give a platform to everyone working on Urban Drainage Asset Management.
+Behind the acronym UDAM stands a new working group of the Joint Committee on Urban Drainage (joint between IWA & IAHR), whose goal is to give a platform to everyone working on Urban Drainage Asset Management.

 What is asset management?
 Asset management is a broad domain.
 It aims at minimizing the total cost of owning and operating assets while delivering the level of service expected by the customers.
 It contains the knowledge, tools and practices to maintain performance and to mitigate risks in a cost-efficient manner in a changing environment.